John R. Vanderkolk

 Consultant in Forensic Comparative Science

 John R. Vanderkolk received a Bachelor of Arts degree in forensic studies and psychology from Indiana University in 1979.
-He became an Indiana State Police trooper in 1979 and then a crime scene technician in 1983.
+He became an Indiana State Police trooper in 1979 and then a crime scene technician (CSI) in 1983.
 In 1984, he was assigned as a criminalist in the laboratory, where he was trained in the disciplines of latent print, shoe/tire print, firearm/tool mark, and fracture/physical comparative examinations.
-He was promoted to laboratory manager in 1996.
-He retired as a police officer in 2005, was rehired as a civilian, and is currently the manager at the Indiana State Police Laboratory in Fort Wayne.
+He was promoted to regional laboratory manager in 1996.
+He retired as a police officer in 2005, was rehired as a civilian, and retired as the manager at the Indiana State Police Laboratory in Fort Wayne in 2020.
+He was hired as a senior forensics advisor within the U.S. Department of State, Bureau of International Narcotics and Law Enforcement Affairs (INL), where he served two years.
+After that, he retired from full-time work and continues to teach seminars and workshops and advise on forensic comparative science concerns, such as the James Parsons Ohio Innocence Project case.

 John has provided many training workshops and lectures related to forensic comparative science for many international or regional seminars, criminal justice agencies, and universities.
-Beyond the United States, he has provided lectures or workshops in Canada, Hong Kong, the United Kingdom, the Netherlands, China, and Singapore.
-Some of his other professional activities include having been a member of the Scientific Working Group on Friction Ridge Analysis, Study and Technology, the Expert Working Group on Human Factors in Latent Print Analysis, is currently a member of the editorial board for the Journal of Forensic Identification and the Physics/Pattern Scientific Area Committee for the Organization of Scientific Area Committees.
+Beyond the United States, he has provided lectures or workshops in Canada, Hong Kong, the United Kingdom, the Netherlands, China, Singapore, India, Slovakia, and Panama.
+Some of his other professional activities include having been a member of the Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST), the Expert Working Group on Human Factors in Latent Print Analysis, the Physics/Pattern Scientific Area Committee for the Organization of Scientific Area Committees (OSAC) reviewing the work product of the Friction Ridge, Forensic Document Examination, Footwear and Tire, Firearms and Toolmarks, and Bloodstain Pattern Analysis OSAC sub-committees, and is currently a member of the editorial board for the Journal of Forensic Identification (JFI).